BrockReece/vue-heatmapjs/README.md

 ### Listen for events
 **Streams**

-You can pass in an Observable into the plugin options and subscribe to events captured for the heatmap.
+You can pass in an Observable into the plugin options and subscribe to events captured for the heatmaps.

 ```js
 // main.js